Carlosman1996/commsman/TASK.md

 TODO: Protect SQLite by encrypting

+TODO: Reload items on detail view Qwidgets when any change is produced on database, not only when data is required (see run_options_tab and connection_tab which has to reload item).
+Create a signal to reload data and make it generic for all views in a baseclass in "base_detail_widget".

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls

+TODO: running an object and change to another must show it is not being runned

 ## Future LOW PRIORITY